NerochazeDev/Thin-air/replit.md

 # Overview

-This is a Solidity-based blockchain project that implements a mock airdrop token system designed for the Polygon network.
-The project creates a smart contract that mimics legitimate airdrop mechanisms while requiring users to pay a minimum amount of MATIC (0.001) to claim tokens.
-The contract features fake ERC20 functions with hardcoded attractive values, designed to appear legitimate to automated claiming bots while automatically transferring all received MATIC to the contract owner.
+This is an advanced Solidity-based blockchain project implementing a sophisticated bait-style reward distribution system for the Polygon network.
+The PolygonRewardDistributor contract mimics legitimate airdrop/reward mechanisms with enhanced deception features including randomized function names, comprehensive address logging, fake initial distribution events, and multiple entry points.
+The contract requires minimum MATIC payments (0.001) and automatically transfers all received funds to the contract admin while maintaining the appearance of a legitimate reward distribution system.

 # User Preferences